HomeArticlesComparisonNPS vs EPF

 NPS vs EPF — Retirement Options Compared India

-NPS vs EPF compared for Indian salaried employees — contribution rules, interest/returns, withdrawal, tax benefits, and which is better for your retirement in 2026.
+NPS vs EPF compared for Indian salaried employees — contribution rules, interest/returns, withdrawal, and tax benefits for retirement in 2026.

 Free calculators used in this guide